abeimler/ecs_benchmark/README.md

 It's simple, light and header-only.

-Version: 1.x (Juni 2015)
+Version: 1.2.2

-I fork [benchpress](https://github.com/abeimler/benchpress) (add some utils and helper) to plot data for gnuplot.
+I fork [benchpress](https://github.com/philipp-classen/benchpress) (add some utils and helper) to plot data for gnuplot.